 When I got done with my first co-op session, I was only a few credit hours behind where I would have been had I been at school full-time, and I was $25,000 ahead because of my paid job!

 How I Graduated Almost Debt-Free

 When I went back to school for the second half of my junior year and the start of my senior year, I repaid a decent chunk of my student loans and was able to pay cash for most of my expenses.

 I did have to take out a little bit more in student loans to make it through that year, but the following summer I was able to return to my co-op job at the same engineering company, with a pay increase!

 After one more semester to finish up my engineering degree, I ended up graduating with only $5,000 in student loan debt, thanks to my co-op opportunity and some cost savings by living with family while I worked.

-My senior year, I interviewed at several companies and got at least 5 or 6 job offers but ended up accepting an offer with the company I did the co-op program with.
+My senior year, I interviewed at several companies and got at least five job offers but ended up accepting an offer with the company I did the co-op program with.

-Another benefit for both the student and the company is they get to know whether the work environment is a good fit, and they made a strong offer to keep me on board after graduation.
+Another benefit for both the student and the company is both get to know whether the work environment is a good fit, and this company made a strong offer to keep me on board after graduation.

-I happily took the offer, moved back in with my grandparents for a few months to save on living expenses, and had my $5,000 of debt paid off within 3 months of graduation!
+I happily took the offer, moved back in with my grandparents for a few months to save on living expenses, and had my $5,000 of debt paid off within three months of graduation!